AmrElzaafrany/fend-feedreader-master/README.md

 ## How to open

-1.clone repository to your machine
+1. clone repository to your machine
-2.run node -v on the terminal
+2. run node -v on the terminal if nothing happen
+3. instal node
-3.run npm install -g http-server
+4. run npm install -g http-server
-4.run http-sever -0 in project directory
+5. run http-sever -0 in project directory

 ## Why this Project?